defuncart/non_steam_artwork/README.md

 - With a SteamGridDB api key, artwork can be downloaded
 - Backup existing artwork to `Documents`

+Please see [manual](docs/manual.md) for a guide on getting started.

 *Non-Steam Artwork* is not affiliated with Valve Corporation nor the Steam platform.

 ## Releases

 The latest release can be found [here](https://github.com/defuncart/non_steam_artwork/releases/latest).

-Extract the downloaded zip and run the application `non_steam_artwork/linux/non_steam_artwork` via Steam or third party program (i.e. Lutris).
+Extract the downloaded zip and run the application `non_steam_artwork/non_steam_artwork` via Steam or third party program (i.e. Lutris).
 Flatpak releases may be considered once the tool becomes production ready.

 ## Expected Behavior & Known Issues